shammun/ocean_potential_temperature_density/README.md

-### An app to calculate Seawater Potential Temperature, Density, Potential Density, Density Anomaly, and Static Stability from salinity, temperature and pressure only
+### A Streamlit app to calculate Seawater Potential Temperature, Density, Potential Density, Density Anomaly, and Static Stability from salinity, temperature and pressure only

 **Shammunul Islam (sislam27@mason.edu)**